rannn367/tp/docs/DeveloperGuide.md

 `AddStaffCommand` stores the staff to be added, represented as a `Staff` instance.

 Upon execution, `AddStaffCommand` first checks the model for duplicate staff.
-If no existing staff member with a matching (case-insensitive) name is found, it adds the new staff member to the catalog.
+If no existing staff member with a matching (case-insensitive) staff id is found, it adds the new staff member to the catalog.

-> **_NOTE:_** CafeConnect identifies a staff member as a duplicate if their `NAME` matches (case-insensitive) with an existing staff member in the catalog.
+> **_NOTE:_** CafeConnect identifies a staff member as a duplicate if their `SID` matches (case-insensitive) with an existing staff member in the catalog.
 Attempting to add a duplicate will result in an error.

 #### Deleting a staff from the catalog